msplmansit98/aceawateranalytics/README.md

 1. Violin plots for getting a clear idea of depth of ground water
 1. Coding map on python
 1. Using PCA- https://builtin.com/data-science/step-step-explanation-principal-component-analysis
+1.  dataframe formation from lags
+1.  adf test and grenger causality
 1. Scatter plot(Depth vs rainfall) of mean on months(points).
 Expected conclusions- Here we find that the rainfall is high during nov, dec, jan, feb and the depth to groundwater level is high in the preceeding 3 months March, April and May.
 May be this is due to the lag effect.

 **Resources**